-\textbf{Different density data in the same frame. } In real-world scenarios, it is challenging to obtain data with varying point densities within a single frame due to the limited availability of LiDAR sensors in vehicles.
-However, in our virtual environment, we have strategically placed LiDAR sensors with different channel counts (16/32/64/128 channels) at the same location.
-This unique configuration enables us to deliver, for the first time, scene-level point clouds with multiple densities in an upsampling task.
+\textbf{Different density data in the same frame. } In real-world scenarios, it is challenging to obtain data with varying point densities within a single frame due to the limited availability of LiDAR in vehicles.
+In our virtual environment, we strategically placed LiDAR with different channel counts (16/32/64/128 channels) at the same location.
+This unique configuration enables us to deliver, for the first time, scene-level point clouds with multiple densities in an upsampling task at the sensor level.
 The exploration of scene-level upsampling methods is crucial for the future development of intelligent point cloud processing.
-Additionally, we provide point clouds with varying densities for both depth completion and semantic segmentation tasks.
+Additionally, we provide point clouds with varying densities for depth completion and semantic segmentation tasks.
 These can be used to assess the algorithm's robustness to density changes and for domain adaptation studies.

-\textbf{Surface sampling from city-level model.} The existing scene-level data is obtained through LiDAR measurements, inevitably leading to the occurrence of obstructions during the collection process, making it challenging to capture the complete scene.
-To overcome this issue, we have employed Monte Carlo Sampling to obtain point clouds and labels from the city mesh model's surface in our dataset.
-Subsequently, we have divided the entire point cloud into blocks of 100m × 100m (consistent with the LiDAR detection distance), with a cropping interval of 6m.
+\textbf{Surface sampling from the city-level model. } The existing scene-level data is obtained through LiDAR measurements, inevitably leading to the occurrence of obstructions during the collection process, making it challenging to capture the complete scene.
+To overcome this issue, we employ Monte Carlo Sampling \cite{hastings1970monte} to obtain point clouds and labels from the city mesh model's surface in our dataset.
+Subsequently, we divide the entire point cloud into blocks of 120m $\times$ 120m (consistent with the LiDAR detection distance), with a cropping interval of 6m.
 This approach ensures that the blocks simulate an unobstructed effect.
-By adopting this method, we aim to facilitate the exploration of techniques for scene-level completion of point clouds, while previous research primarily concentrated on completing individual objects.
-We also believe that a city-level model can introduce innovative evaluation methods for city-scale 3D reconstruction.
+By adopting this method, we aim to facilitate the exploration of techniques for scene-level completion of point clouds, while previous research primarily concentrates on completing individual objects.
+We also believe the city-level model can introduce innovative evaluation methods for city-scale 3D reconstruction.